JaderoChan/mcnbt/README.md

 ## :earth_africa: Dependency

-**cpp-gzip:** Used to extract NBT tags that use GZIP compressed.
+**gzip-hpp:** Used to extract NBT tags that use GZIP compressed.
 If you do not need to use it, you can disable it by adding the following macros to the *nbt.hpp* file.

 ```cpp
 #define NBT_NOGZIP